stghn/stghn.github.io/README.md

 - **Toghiani Pozveh, S**., Shadparvar, A. A., Shahrbabak, M. M., and Taromsari, M. D. (2009). **Genetic analysis of reproduction traits and their relationship with conformation traits in Holstein cows**. *Livestock Science*, 125(1), 84-87. [https://doi.org/10.1016/j.livsci.2009.02.015](https://doi.org/10.1016/j.livsci.2009.02.015)

 ### Poster Presentations
-- **Toghiani, S**., Aggrey, S. E., and Rekaya, R. **Prediction Accuracy and Heritability of Net Merit in Jersey Bulls Using FST-Prioritized SNP in the presence of High-Density SNP data**. *Plant and Animal Genome Conference*.
+- **Toghiani, S**., Aggrey, S. E., and Rekaya, R. **Prediction accuracy and heritability of Net Merit in jersey bulls using FST-prioritized SNP in the presence of high-density SNP data**. *Plant and Animal Genome Conference*.
 San Diego, CA, January 9-14, 2025.
 - **Toghiani, S**., Aggrey, S. E., and Rekaya, R. **Approximating the contribution of non-family related animals to genomic prediction**. *Plant and Animal Genome Conference*.
 San Diego, CA, January 9-14, 2025.
 - **Toghiani, S**., Aggrey, S. E., and Rekaya, R. **Fst based marker prioritization within QTL regions and its impact on genomic selection accuracy: Insights from a simulation study with high-density marker panels**. *The Allied Genetics Conference*, Washington D.C., March 6-10, 2024.
 - **Toghiani, S**., Aggrey, S. E., and Rekaya, R. **A two-stage Fst prioritization approach in the presence of high-density marker panels: a simulation study**. *International Society for Animal Genetics (ISAG) Conference*.
 Cape Town, South Africa, July 2-7, 2023.